mozilla/mozjpeg/README-turbo.txt

 When using the RGBX, BGRX, XBGR, and XRGB colorspaces during decompression, the X byte is undefined, and in order to ensure the best performance, libjpeg-turbo can set that byte to whatever value it wishes.
-If an application expects the X byte to be used as an alpha channel, then it should use JCS_EXT_RGBA, JCS_EXT_BGRA, JCS_EXT_ABGR, or JCS_EXT_ARGB.
+If an application expects the X byte to be used as an alpha channel, then it should specify JCS_EXT_RGBA, JCS_EXT_BGRA, JCS_EXT_ABGR, or JCS_EXT_ARGB.
 When these colorspace constants are used, the X byte is guaranteed to be 0xFF, which is interpreted as opaque.